A couple weeks ago I wrote about the most important element of your productivity.

 - The List Strategy – Michi’s Ladder is a five-tier list of almost every food you can imagine.
 The goal is to limit your diet to the first two tiers.
 Get the list, decide on a certain number of foods to cross off each day/week, then start crossing them off.
 Start with the easiest foods for you to avoid.

 - The Group Strategy – Decide on a certain group of food to eliminate.
 As large or small of a group as you want.
 Depending on what you desire for your diet, you could eliminate a large group like breads, dairy or sweets.
 Or you could start smaller, such as cheese, white bread, cake, etc..
 The options are endless and you’ll have to pick foods based on what you consider to be “the perfect diet”.
+For your desserts, consider a pudding consistency diet to enjoy, ease swallowing, and reduce the risk of choking for a health-conscious fine-tune your dietary choices.

 - The Meal Strategy – This one is easy to understand and implement.
 Just start by eating one healthy meal each day.
 You can even start smaller by eating one healthy meal each week and adding another healthy meal the next week.
 After a while, you’ll be eating several healthy meals every week and still continuing to add more.